emergentcomplex/CHORUS/docs/missions/00_mandate_of_the_oracle.md

 - **AC-3:** The `chorus-vectorizer` daemon correctly prepends the date to content chunks before vectorization.
 - **AC-4:** The new `test_rag_pipeline.py` test passes, proving that a file created in the isolated test datalake is successfully vectorized and stored in the database.
 - **AC-5:** The `make test` command completes with 100% success.
+- **AC-6 (Hermeticity and Non-Pollution):** The successful execution of the `make test` command **MUST NOT** alter the state of the development environment.
+A subsequent `make run-dev` command must result in a healthy, functional development environment with its own distinct data, proving the test environment is truly ephemeral and isolated.